-All mineral resource estimates for Garpenberg have been prepared by Boliden's own personnel in the Ore reserves and Project evaluation department.
+All mineral resource estimates for Garpenberg have been prepared by Boliden's own personnel in the Mineral resources and Project evaluation department, with the exception of Kvarnberget mineral resource estimate in 2024, which was updated by an external consultant under the supervision of Boliden resource geologists.
 These mineral resource estimates are based on diamond drillholes produced by Garpenberg Near Mine Exploration as well as infill drilling from Garpenberg Mine Geology.
-The resource geologists conducting the mineral resource estimates have all visited Garpenberg underground mine and observed relevant drillcore from the orebodies in question before estimates are conducted.
+The Boliden resource geologists conducting the mineral resource estimates have all visited Garpenberg underground mine and observed relevant drillcore from the orebodies in question before estimates are conducted.

 Figure 3-10 Error!
 Reference source not found. shows the main steps from modelled mineralization to reported resources and reserves, which are described in this chapter.
 In Garpenberg, mineralization is interpreted in Leapfrog Geo guided by grades, NSR values and geological assumptions.
-The interpretation process results in 3D mineralization wireframes which are used as domains in resource estimation.
+The interpretations result in 3D mineralization wireframes which are used as domains in resource estimation.
 Boliden compiles the produced mineral resource estimates annually for Mineral Resources reporting at year-end.
 The Garpenberg mine planning department uses the generated block models to convert them to Mineral Reserves.
 The data and methodology that support the mineral resource estimates are documented systematically in internal reports.
 Table 3-9 lists all the estimations compiled for Garpenberg R&R.